-The Canyon Hills Resident Program trains, mentors, and launches future ministry leaders to make more and better disciples of Jesus Christ.
+The Canyon Hills Residency Program trains, mentors, and launches future ministry leaders to make more and better disciples of Jesus Christ.

 This program provides consistent and practical ministry opportunities, education, and leadership tools.